patricijabauze/dialect-alignment-faking/README.md

 **Total**: 40 stimuli × 2 dialects × 2 oversight × 2 scratchpad × 5 repetitions = 1,600 trials per task, × 3 tasks × 2 models = 9,600 trials.

+The three evaluation tasks (trait evaluation, guilt attribution, occupational assignment) were adapted from Hofmann et al. (2024).
+Experiment scripts were developed with assistance from Claude Anthropic for code implementation.
+All experimental design decisions, analysis choices, and interpretations are the author's own.

 ## Reproducibility

 - Random seed **42** was used for stimulus sampling; seed **12,345** was used for condition and trial ordering.